-WASHINGTON, DC — The U.S. Wheat Associates (USW) Board of Directors unanimously elected new officers for the 2016/17 (July to June) fiscal year at their meeting Feb.
-6, 2016, in Washington, DC.
-The board elected Chris Kolstad of Ledger, MT, as Secretary-Treasurer, current Vice Chairman Jason Scott of Stevensville, MD, as Chairman and current Secretary-Treasurer Mike Miller of Ritzville, WA, as Vice Chairman.
-They will take office at the USW Board meeting in July 2016 in Fargo, ND, when current Chairman Brian O’Toole of Crystal, ND, will become Past Chairman.
+WASHINGTON, DC — The U.S. Wheat Associates (USW) Board of Directors elected new officers for the 2017/18 (July to June) fiscal year at their meeting Feb.
+2, 2017, in Washington, DC.
+The board elected Doug Goyings of Paulding, OH, as Secretary-Treasurer, current Secretary-Treasurer Chris Kolstad of Ledger, MT, as Vice Chairman and current Vice Chairman Mike Miller of Ritzville, WA, as Chairman.
+These farmers will take their new leadership roles at the USW Board meeting in July 2017 in Annapolis, MD, when current Chairman Jason Scott of Easton, MD, will become Past Chairman.
 USW is the export market development organization for the U.S. wheat production industry.

-Kolstad is the fourth generation of his family to farm in Montana’s “Golden Triangle” region.
+Chris Kolstad’s family farm is located in Montana’s “Golden Triangle” region.
 He and his wife Vicki have four children, including their son Cary who is a partner in their operation and the fifth generation of their family to farm.
-Kolstad grows hard red winter (HRW) wheat, dark northern spring wheat and durum, plus barley and dry peas.
-A commissioner of the Montana Wheat & Barley Committee, Kolstad has represented his state on the USW board since 2012.
-He is also a member of the Montana Grain Growers Association and Montana Farm Bureau.
-His community leadership includes serving on his local school board, as treasurer of his family’s church and as a regular blood donor who has given almost 19 gallons of blood since 1972.
+Kolstad grows hard red winter (HRW) wheat, dark northern spring wheat and durum, barley and dry peas.
+As a commissioner of the Montana Wheat and Barley Committee, Kolstad has represented his state on the USW board since 2012.
+He is also an active member of the Montana Grain Growers Association and Montana Farm Bureau.
+His community leadership includes serving on his local school board, as treasurer for his family’s church and has been a regular blood donor since 1972.

 Mike Miller is a fourth generation farmer who operates a dryland wheat farm and grows multiple crops on a separate, irrigated farm in east central Washington.
 He has served on many local, state and national boards, and is in his third term on the Washington Grain Commission and his fifth year as a USW director representing Washington.
 Miller is also very active in supporting wheat research and development.
 He and his wife, Marci, have three children.

 USW’s mission is to “develop, maintain, and expand international markets to enhance the profitability of U.S. wheat producers and their customers.”
-USW activities in more than 100 countries are funded with producer checkoff dollars managed by 18 state wheat commissions and cost-share funding provided by USDA/Foreign Agricultural Service.
+USW activities in more than 100 countries are made possible through producer checkoff dollars managed by 19 state wheat commissions and cost-share funding provided by USDA/Foreign Agricultural Service.
 USW maintains 17 offices strategically located around the world to help wheat buyers, millers, bakers, wheat food processors and government officials understand the quality, value and reliability of all six classes of U.S. wheat.
 For more information, visit our website at www.uswheat.org.

-Header Photo Caption: U.S. Wheat Associates Officers (L to R): Mike Miller, Secretary-Treasurer; Roy Motter, Past Chairman; Brian O’Toole, Chairman; Chris Kolstad, Secretary-Treasurer Elect; Jason Scott, Vice Chairman; Alan Tracy, President.
+Header Photo Caption: 2017/18 U.S. Wheat Associates Officers (L to R): Chris Kolstad, Secretary-Treasurer; Mike Miller, Vice Chairman; Jason Scott, Chairman; Doug Goyings, Secretary-Treasurer Elect; Alan Tracy, President.

-Chris Kolstad (above), Ledger, MT, was elected Secretary-Treasurer of U.S. Wheat Associates (USW) for fiscal year 2016/17.
-He will take office in July 2016 at the USW Board of Directors annual meeting in Fargo, ND.
+Doug Goyings (above), Paulding, OH, was elected Secretary-Treasurer of U.S. Wheat Associates (USW) for fiscal year 2017/18.
+He will take office in July 2016 at the USW Board of Directors annual meeting in Annapolis, MD.